-Have you joined a Fishinar yet?
-These popular online REEF webinar training sessions provide fishie fun in the comfort of your own home.
+Our Webinar team is at it again!
+New Fishinars continue to be added, and upcoming sessions include a California Critters series, plus several on Caribbean fish families (including those pesky Damsels)!
+Check out the Webinar Training page (www.REEF.org/resources/webinars) for the most up-to-date listing.
+These popular online training sessions provide fishie fun in the comfort of your own home.
 Fishinars are free, and open to all REEF members.
 You need to register for each session you want to attend.
 No special software is required, just a web browser.
 Upcoming sessions include:

 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-This month we highlight Juddith Cucco.
-Judith has been a REEF member since 2010, and has conducted 555 surveys (all in her home state of Hawaii, and all as a snorkeler!).
-She is a member of the Hawaii Advanced Assessment Team as an Expert Surveyor.
-Here's what Judith had to say about REEF:
+This month we highlight Carl Gwinn, a REEF surveyor in California.
+Carl joined REEF in 2001 and has conducted 328 surveys.
+He is a member of the Pacific Advanced Assessment Team.
+Here's what he had to say about REEF: